ye-kyaw-thu/Spectrograms-of-Myanmar-Speech/README.md

 (Names are ordered by my recording notebook)

+I also would like to say "Thank you" to Sayarma Dr. May Phyo Oo for her kind invitation to visit University of Computer Studies (Banmaw).

 # Citing

 If you use spectrograms of Myanmar consonants and vowels for research, please cite this paper as follows: